maldoinc/wireup/docs/pages/upgrading.md

+## Upgrade 1.x to 2.0.0

+* Wireup container itself has no breaking changes.
+The major version bump is due to a breaking change in the FastAPI integration.
+* Added new `middleware_mode` parameter to the `wireup.integration.fastapi.setup` call.
+Default value is `False`, Wireup 1.x default is the equivalent of `middleware_mode=True`.
+See FastAPI integration docs for when to enable this setting.

 ## Upgrade 0.16.0 to 1.0

 With the API now stable, deprecated features have been removed.
 Refer to the deprecation notices for upgrade guidance.